jonthebeef/jonthebeef.github.io/_posts/2016-07-28-how-to-prototype-a-messenger-bot.md

 ![](/images/fbprototype/step_9_2.png)

-Duplicate slide 11, and drag in **[Menu 2.png](https://www.dropbox.com/s/elafslqcuvlk2ef/Menu%202.png?dl=0)**.
+Duplicate slide 11, and drag in [Menu 2.png](https://www.dropbox.com/s/elafslqcuvlk2ef/Menu%202.png?dl=0).
 Delete the previous menu, and position in it’s place.

 Click on slide 11, click “Animate”, then change Magic Move to “None”.

 Duplicate slide 12, delete the opaque box, and move menu 2 downward and off the slide.
 Duplicate this slide.

-Drag in **[04.png](https://www.dropbox.com/s/n84dhics04ysx44/04.png?dl=0)** and align to the right and at the bottom edge of the carousel.
+Drag in [04.png](https://www.dropbox.com/s/n84dhics04ysx44/04.png?dl=0) and align to the right and at the bottom edge of the carousel.
 Now, select the elements above, and move them upward to accommodate the new message.

 It should look like this.